mmoaay/Findme/README.md

 Key information:

-- An picture that indicate the start position
+- An picture that can help your friends to find the start position
 - The route

 ### Sharing